sunzhuoshi/VRDemoHelper/VRDemoHelper/ReadMe.txt

 Hotkeys
 F8 to pause/resume

-Any further question, please email to sunzhuoshi@gmail.com
+Any bug, question or feature request, please email to sunzhuoshi@gmail.com